isabella232/NS_st/README.md

 ## Usage

-simply click the .exe in each filebox, output data will be saved in a sub-filebox called 'data'.
+simply click the .exe in each filebox, output data will then be saved in a sub-filebox called 'data'.

-## License